watem-sedem/watem-sedem/docs/routing.rst

  - :math:`PTEF`: the trapping efficiency of a pixel.
  - :math:`n`: the number of source pixels.

-The first pixel that is treated has no source pixels, hence the influx is zero and the upstream area is equal to :math:`a.(1-PTEF)`.
+The influx is defined as zero for all pixels that do not recieve any flux from upstream pixels.
+These pixels are the first pixels treated in the CN-WS routing scheme.
+Their upstream area is equal to :math:`a.(1-PTEF)`.
 The PTEF is defined by the user for :ref:`cropland <parceltrapppingcrop>`, :ref:`pasture <parceltrappingpasture>` and :ref:`forest <parceltrappingforest>`.

 Once the upstream area of a pixel is known, the outgoing flux, or distribution of the